-In order to respond to the current state of emergency related to the novel coronavirus (“COVID-19”) and to comply with relevant state and local orders related to COVID-19, the County of Calhoun has prepared the following COVID-19 Preparedness and Response Plan (“Plan”).
-This Plan may be updated as this situation evolves or as state or local orders, or federal guidance, related to COVID-19 are issued or amended.
+In order to respond to the current state of emergency related to the novel coronavirus (“COVID-19”) and to comply with relevant state and local orders and rules related to COVID-19, the Calhoun County has prepared the following COVID-19 Preparedness and Response Plan (“Plan”).
+This Plan may be updated as this situation evolves or as state or local orders and rules, or federal guidance, related to COVID-19 are issued or amended.

 SECTION 2: BASIC INFECTION PREVENTION MEASURES